Overview

 Download

 Download this accessible Word template.
-Please use the Styles to be consistent and digitally accessible.
-Follow the best practices in the videos.
+Please use the built-in Heading Styles to create consistent and digitally accessible materials.
+Follow the best practices shown in the videos below.

 Use Headings in Word